sujalkamanna/covid-vaccine/README.md

 # Use the following covid_vaccine_statewise.csv dataset and perform following analytics on the given dataset covid_vaccine_statewise.csv
-##a.
-Describe the dataset
+## 1. Describe the dataset
-##b.
-Number of persons state wise vaccinated for first dose in India
+## 2. Number of persons state wise vaccinated for first dose in India
-##c.
-Number of persons state wise vaccinated for second dose in India
+## 3. Number of persons state wise vaccinated for second dose in India
-##d.
-Number of Males vaccinated
+## 4. Number of Males vaccinated
-##e.
-Number of females vaccinated
+## 5. Number of females vaccinated

 # Install required libraries
 pip install pandas numpy (windows) <br>